Sanjaydr/MyPortfolio/FinalProjectPart2.md

 <li>
    Adding the graphics with some animations was a nice way to have that impact needed. </li>

-<li>The way of representing Coping using Marijuana, Nicotine Vapes and Hallucinogens made it easy to understand what it represents.</li>
+<li>The way of representing Coping using Marijuana, Nicotine Vapes, and Hallucinogens made it easy to understand what it represents.</li>

 <h2>Areas of Improvement </h2>
 <ol>
-<li>For the Pie Chart I could remove the color and grey out everything except for increase in stress to reduce color usage.</li>
+<li>For the Pie Chart I could remove the color and grey out everything except for an increase in stress to reduce color usage.</li>

-<li>For the donut chart I could keep the color except for the No/Low and grey out the section to ensure removal of redundant color.</li>
+<li>For the donut chart I could keep the color except for the No/Low and grey out the section to ensure the removal of redundant color.</li>

-<li>For the Last Chart again I had a divided group regarding use of noose and a point of sensitivity.
-I will think more on how to have the sam impact without creating controversy.</li>
+<li>For the Last Chart again I had a divided group regarding the use of a noose and a point of sensitivity.
+I will think more about how to have the same impact without creating controversy.</li>

-<li>The last feedbac I got was to reduce the different fonts used and use one commpn font to avoid distractions.</li></ol>
+<li>The last feedback I got was to reduce the different fonts used and use one common font to avoid distractions.</li></ol>

 <h2>5.
 Changes you plan on implementing to your visualizations next week to address the issues identified</h2><br>
  I have decided to consider all the five changes that I got as feedback from my interview is and would be incorporating all five in this part itself.
 I thought that these were very basic changes and would make a great impact on visuals created.
 Since these changes but also not very time consuming, I decided to go ahead and make most of the changes now  so that later I could focus on the story board part of the project in shorthand, since I am not very well-versed with short hand, and would take some time to learn the platform.